 When discussing grains, we should not blindly categorize them as being the same.
 For instance, some grains such as barley and rye contain gluten, while some other grains are gluten-free, including oats, corn, and rice.

-One of the most popular sources of grains for cats and other pets is however wheat.
+However, one of the most popular sources of grains used in commercial foods for cats and other pets is wheat.

 Wheat in Cat Food